 Pilots can’t use dialect, colloquial expressions, or speak with very much of an accent.
 You’ve got to try to go the most basic common denominator.

 It’s the same thing with real life – listen first.
-When you go to a frequency, you don’t start talking, although many do.
+When a pilot goes to a frequency, they shouldn’t just start talking, although many do.
 Some pilots will switch to a frequency and start blabbing away right on top of somebody.
-They can’t hear, because they didn’t listen.
-If you listen for 15 seconds, you can hear that the controller just asked somebody to change heading and altitude, and he’s waiting for the response.
-If you talk during the response time, you’ve forced the controller to repeat everything.
+What happens then is they can’t hear, because they didn’t listen.
+Take the time to listen for 15 seconds, they will hear that the controller just asked somebody to change heading and altitude, and he’s waiting for the response.
+If the new pilot talks during that response time, it forces the controller to repeat everything.
 Then every other request that he had lined up has to wait.
-On an aircraft control frequency, you have to get in line and wait to be helpful.
+On an aircraft control frequency, they have to get in line and wait to be helpful.

 When people are talking equally in a conversation, 50% each on average, they perceive the other person as talking more like 75% of the time.
 In other words, if you think you are exceptionally attentive and not talking so much, chances are good that you are approaching the 50%.